Fujifilm X-T100 vs Panasonic S1H

 Studio photographers will appreciate that the Panasonic S1H (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the S1H are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the S1H does not have a direct predecessor.
+The S1H is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Panasonic S1H – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.